Industries

 Since its implementation in March 2021, the Sustainable Finance Disclosure Regulation (SFDR) has become a cornerstone in the EU's efforts to promote greater transparency in financial markets, requiring in-scope entities to demonstrate their commitment to sustainability.

-The scope of SFDR includes mainly 2 types of entities:
+The scope of the SFDR includes mainly 2 types of entities:

 1. Financial market participants: Manufacturers of financial products such as asset managers, venture capital funds, private equity funds etc.